mindspore-ai/docs/docs/mindspore/source_en/features/overview.md

 MindSpore is a full-scenario deep learning framework designed to achieve three major goals: easy development, efficient execution, and unified deployment across all scenarios.
 Easy development is reflected in API friendliness and low debugging difficulty; efficient execution includes computational efficiency, data preprocessing efficiency, and distributed training efficiency; full-scenario means the framework simultaneously supports cloud, edge, and device-side scenarios.

+### Programming Paradigms and Experience (pynative + graph mode)

-### Fusion of Functional and Object-Oriented Programming Paradigms
+#### Fusion of Functional and Object-Oriented Programming

 MindSpore provides both object-oriented and function-oriented programming paradigms, both of which can be used to construct network algorithms and training processes.

 Developers can derive from the nn.Cell class to define AI networks or layers with required functionality, and assemble various defined layers through nested object calls to complete the definition of the entire AI network.

 At the same time, developers can also define a pure Python function that can be source-to-source compiled by MindSpore, and accelerate its execution through functions or decorators provided by MindSpore.
-Under the requirements of MindSpore's static syntax, pure Python functions can support nested subfunctions, control logic, and even recursive function expressions.
+Under the requirements of MindSpore graph mode syntax, pure Python functions can support nested subfunctions, control logic, and even recursive function expressions.
 Therefore, based on this programming paradigm, developers can flexibly enable certain functional features, making it easier to express business logic.

 MindSpore implements functional differential programming, which performs differentiation based on the call chain according to the calling relationship for function objects that can be differentiated.
 This automatic differentiation strategy better aligns with mathematical semantics and has an intuitive correspondence with composite functions in basic algebra.
 As long as the derivative formulas of basic functions are known, the derivative formula of a composite function composed of any basic functions can be derived.

 At the same time, based on the functional programming paradigm, MindSpore provides rich higher-order functions such as vmap, shard, and other built-in higher-order functions.
 Like the differential function grad, these allow developers to conveniently construct a function or object as a parameter for higher-order functions.
 Higher-order functions, after internal compilation optimization, generate optimized versions of developers' functions, implementing features such as vectorization transformation and distributed parallel partitioning.

-### Unified Programming Experience for Dynamic and Static Graphs
+#### Unified Programming Experience for Pynative and Graph Mode

 Traditional AI frameworks mainly have two programming execution forms: static graph mode and dynamic eager mode.